 Special Academic Students, Graduate Students, I.D.P.
 Students and Commuting Students:

-All registration fees are billed through Student Financial Services.
+All registration fees are billed through the Student Accounts Office.

 When a new or different vehicle is acquired, the operator must register the new vehicle with Campus Safety.
 The old decal (or evidence of its destruction) should be brought to the Campus Safety Office so that a new decal may be issued.